Baháʼí Faith and education: Baháʼí education in practice

-Among the four core activities that Baháʼís are currently urged to focus on, supporting children's classes and engaging in a sequence of courses known as study circles has become part of the community life of Baháʼís around the world.
+Among the four core activities that Baháʼís are currently urged to focus on, supporting children's classes, Junior youth spiritual empowerment program and engaging in a sequence of courses known as study circles has become part of the community life of Baháʼís around the world.

 Ruhi sequence of courses

-The most common sequence is called Ruhi (meaning: of the spirit), which was originally developed in Colombia and currently consists of 7 courses, with the themes from the Baháʼí writings of prayer, education, history, and more.
+The most common sequence is called Ruhi (meaning: of the spirit), which was originally developed in Colombia and currently consists of 14 courses, with the themes from the Baháʼí writings of prayer, education, history, family life, social action and participation in prevalent discourses of the society.

 The following sequence of courses is: